 What’s a marketer to do?
 Turn to video, that’s what.
 And here’s why: 90% of the information humans take in is done visually and visual info is remembered 40% more reliably than text.
 When both audio and visual senses are stimulated, as is the case with video content, the rate of recall jumps to 68%.
 In fact, 80% of people recall a video ad they viewed in the past 30 days.

 Plus, video’s an inviting medium.
 4X as many customers would rather watch a video about a product or service than read text about the same thing.
 If you’re looking to make a lasting impression, do it visually and do it with video.

 The great thing about having people engage with your content through video is that, besides the fact that they remember what you say, they grow to become actively informed about your products and services.
 And when customers feel like they’re being kept in the loop as changes and shifts occur, they’re more likely to think of your brand as being transparent and trustworthy.

 3. Offer Self-Help that Actually Helps

-I’d wager that nearly everyone has had a frustrating experience trying to find help within a company’s labyrinth of call centers and online forums.
+I’d wager that nearly everyone has had a frustrating experience trying to find help within a company’s labyrinth of call centres and online forums.
 We’ve all grimaced after being asked to “please hold” and have wondered why it can’t be easier to just find quick, easy answers somewhere.